 British media typically gets giddy when a British player makes it deep into a tournament – any tournament.
-Cameron Norrie is about to break into the Top 20 rankings in the world and become the top- ranked Brit on the men’s tour.
+Cameron Norrie is knocking on the door of the Top 10 in the world and has become the top- ranked Brit on the men’s tour.
 The response from the British press has been muted.

 That’s partly because Norrie was born in South Africa, raised in New Zealand, studied in the United States, and is now representing Britain.
 He was able to get British citizenship because his parents are Scottish (father) and Welsh (mother).
 His parents still live in New Zealand.